-3.3.2 Existing Instrumentation (§257.83(b)(2)(ii))
+3.3.2 Existing Instrumentation (\$257.83(b)(2)(ii))

 Instrumentation that supports the operation of the BGS Economizer Pond includes a staff gauge in order to monitor the water elevation of the CCR surface impoundment.
-The instrumentation was installed during the week of October 17, 2016, and is located in the southwest corner of the BGS Economizer Pond.
+The staff gauge, installed in October 2016, is in the southwest corner of the BGS Economizer Pond.

-The staff gauge water elevation data, since the previous annual inspection, was provided by IPL and included three measurement dates.
-After review of the provided staff gauge water elevation data, the maximum water elevation recorded within the BGS Economizer Pond was 546.44 feet.
+The staff gauge water elevation data, since the previous annual inspection, was provided by IPL.
+The staff gauge measurements were collected at the same time as the 7-day inspections.
+The water elevation data included measurements collected between November 03, 2016 and September 28, 2017.
+After review of the provided staff gauge water elevation data, the maximum water elevation recorded within the BGS Economizer Pond was 546.82 feet.

-3.3.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii))
+3.3.3 Depth and Elevation of Impounded CCR and Water (\$257.83(b)(2)(iii))